Coca-Cola Scholars Foundation Scholar Coaching Initiative

 Key objectives for the coaching initiative are:

-- Promoting the Scholars’ success as academic, pre-professional, and community leaders.
+- Promoting the Scholars’ success as academic, pre-professional, and community leaders, and

 - Strengthening engagement with the Foundation.

-- Connecting CCSF’s pillars with CCL’s perspective on inside-out leader development.
+- Connecting CCSF’s pillars with our perspective on inside-out leader development,

-- Presenting CCL’s leader development point of view and discussing coaching as a way to develop Scholars and others.
+- Presenting our leader development point of view and discussing coaching as a way to develop Scholars and others.

-CCSF staff who participated said the training was valuable for them, and that they came away understanding CCL’s view of leadership, including the Direction-Alignment-Commitment (DAC)™ model.
-They also reported that they gained valuable skills, such as applying the Situation-Behavior-Impact (SBI)™ model to give effective feedback.
+CCSF staff who participated said the training was valuable for them, and that they came away understanding our view of leadership, including the Direction – Alignment – Commitment (DAC)™ model.
+They also reported that they gained valuable skills, such as applying the Situation – Behavior – Impact (SBI)™ model to give effective feedback.

 4 priorities were set out for the coach training:

-- Maximize trainees’ coaching capacity using CCL’s framework for leader development.
+- Maximize trainees’ coaching capacity using our framework for leader development,

-- Establish coaching competencies, skills, and best practices.
+- Establish coaching competencies, skills, and best practices, and

 - Launch a pilot coaching program with the intent to scale it.